mrNuTz/cipher-notes/README.md

-# cipher-notes
+# ciphernotes

-The project is live at https://cipher-notes.onrender.com/
+The project is live on https://ciphernotes.com